jyothssena/Image_Captioning_Blip-Mistral/README.md

-# Vision-Language Understanding with BLIP, VLP, and Mistral7B
+# Vision-Language Understanding with BLIP and LLMs

 This project implements a vision-language understanding system that integrates **BLIP**, **VLP**, and **Mistral7B** models.
 The system is trained on the COCO dataset for general-purpose image captioning and fine-tuned on MIMIC-CXR for healthcare-specific tasks.
 It supports caption generation and image-based question answering.